-Financial bankruptcy doesn’t have to destroy your goal of financial security or even financial abundance!
-These four ways to overcome financial ruin are from prosperity advisor and author Paula Langguth Ryan; her tips will set you on the road to recovery and help you achieve your financial goals.
+Declaring bankruptcy will give you a fresh start and allow you to start pursuing your financial goals in a new way.
+These four ways to overcome financial ruin are from prosperity adviser and author Paula Langguth Ryan; her tips will set you on the road to recovery and help you achieve your financial goals.

 “Bankruptcy is designed to give people a fresh start,” Ryan says.
 “If you’re losing sleep, your health is failing, your relationships are negatively affected, or you find yourself looking for “ways out” – including harming yourself or doing something illegal – then claiming bankruptcy may be the best option for surviving the overwhelming financial stress.”